UV-1999/Pulsar_Polarimetry/README.md

-# Pulsar Polarimetry
+# Pulsar Polarimetry Version 1.0
-A data-analysis app for pulsar polarimetry using the MeerTime Single Pulse Database.
+A data-analysis app for pulsar polarimetry using the MeerTime Single Pulse Database. https://pulsarpolarimetry.streamlit.app/

-https://pulsarpolarimetry.streamlit.app/

-Currently under development...